mna/0value/posts/Let the Doer Do it.md

 Wait, where did that last one come from?

 You know how the `io.Reader` and `io.Writer` interfaces are such cool flexible abstractions?
 Like, you can [take any `io.Reader` and make it an `io.LimitedReader`][limitedreader]?
-Or the `http.Handler` interface for web servers, how you can do crazy things with middleware, combining them in various ways as presented by (my one-time colleague) [Tomás Senart at Gophercon 2015][tomas]?
+Or the `http.Handler` interface for web servers, how you can do crazy things with middleware, combining them in various ways as presented by [Tomás Senart at Gophercon 2015][tomas]?

 The interface enables that composition and separation of concerns.
 The same can be done for the HTTP client.
 What for?
-Maybe to add logging, or to sign the requests, etc. And of course, it also means that the client, being an interface, can easily be mocked to return pre-determined values to test the handling of responses and errors by the caller application without having to do the network calls.
+Maybe to add logging, or to sign the requests going through this client, etc. And of course, it also means that the client, being an interface, can easily be mocked to return pre-determined values to test the handling of responses and errors by the caller application without having to do the network calls.

 I mentioned earlier that, if there is no other way, the `http.RoundTripper` interface could be used to mock requests.
 It is at a lower level than the HTTP client - at the "transport" level, and the Go documentation mentions this about it: